-The Black, Asian and Minority Ethnic Apprenticeship Alliance (BAMEAA) is an organisation that brings together leaders within business and education to focus on promoting apprenticeship and skills among the Black, Asian & Minority Ethnic communities through policy, advocacy and conversation.
-By working with organisations on diversity, the BAMEAA can build a platform to bring real action and change in the UK.
+The BAME Apprenticeship Alliance is an organisation that brings together leaders within business and education to focus on promoting apprenticeship and skills among the BAME communities through policy, advocacy and conversation.
+By working with organisations on diversity, we can build a platform to bring real action and change in the UK.

 We structure ourselves around core industry members who serve as leaders in promoting the diversity of apprenticeships.
 Our members believe in the economic power of diversifying their workforces.
 It is with their influence, strategic alliance and thoughts that we are able to be a powerhouse for apprenticeship diversity policy, advocacy and conversations.